 In summary, eyelash extensions present a great opportunity for nail salons — but they also come with dangers.
 When applying eyelash extensions, there’s a chance of:

-For all the other possible things that can go wrong with eyelash extensions, there’s insurance coverage available.
+Just like a range of other beauty salon insurance coverages, such as microblading insurance, Marine Agency can offer coverage protection for eyelash extensions.
 Contact us at Marine Agency Insurance to find out how to protect your nail salon so it can safely offer eyelash extensions.